Question: I'm trying to create a PCB using AutoDesk Eagle but I am new to PCB designing. Is there any free guide to help?

-Step 8: Name & Label the Nets
+Step 8: Name and label the Nets

-Use the "Label" command to easily name each of the nets and they will show up in the wire.
+Use the "Label" command to name each of the nets easily and they will show up in the wire.
 Once all of the names are visible you can easily use the "Name" command to provide the wires with meaningful names that will help other engineers to easily navigate and understand that schematic board.